TogaTech/JStream/README.md

 ## Doumentation

+### Constructor

 `new JStream(uuidInit, callback, serverInit)`

 > constructor to create a new JStream instance
 >
-> `String uuidInit` - the UUID for the instance (used to communicate with other clients, we recommend you generate a lengthy UUID that is difficult to guess)
+> `String uuidInit` - the UUID for the instance (used to communicate with other clients, we recommend you generate a lengthy UUID that is difficult to guess, please keep in mind that UUID will be used upon every request and counts towards the 2048 character request limit)
 >
 > `function callback` (optional) - the callback function for when the state is updated, callback function can have one parameter that contains the new state (this can be set later in the program)
 >
 > `String serverInit` (optional) - the server hosting JStream (defaults to `https://jstream.togatech.org/server/`)
 >
 > Logs to the console the result of the operation

+### Methods

 `toString()`